 At room temperature, it's thought the virus may be able survive outside the body in patches of dried blood on surfaces for up to several weeks.

-The main ways you can become infected with the hepatitis C virus are described below.
+The main ways you can become infected with the hepatitis C virus are described here.

 People who inject drugs, including illegal recreational drugs and performance-enhancing drugs such as anabolic steroids, are at the highest risk of becoming infected with hepatitis C.

 Almost 90% of hepatitis C cases in the UK occur in people who inject drugs or have injected them in the past.
-It's estimated around half of the people in the UK who inject drugs have the infection.
+It's estimated around half of the people in the UK who inject drugs have been infected with the virus.

 The infection can be spread by sharing needles and associated equipment.
 Injecting yourself with just one contaminated needle may be enough to become infected.